-Those who have been injured can seek recovery for damages such as medical expenses, lost wages, hospitalization, surgeries, rehabilitation, therapy and pain and suffering.
-A personal injury claim may be filed against an at-fault party such as the driver of another vehicle.
+Those injured can seek recovery for damages such as medical expenses, lost wages, hospitalization, surgeries, rehabilitation, therapy, and pain and suffering.
+A personal injury claim may be filed against an at-fault party, such as the driver of another vehicle.

 If you or a loved one have experienced serious injuries in an all-terrain vehicle crash, please contact our personal injury attorneys at 800-561-4887 for a free case evaluation.

 5 Steps to Take After an ATV Accident

 All-Terrain Vehicles (ATVs) are fast and fun to ride but can also be unstable and dangerous.
 ATV accidents may occur due to a driver error, product defect, or faulty vehicle design.
-Regardless of how or why these accidents occur, they have the potential to cause catastrophic or even fatal injuries.
+Regardless of how or why these accidents occur, they can cause catastrophic or even fatal injuries.

 If you have endured an ATV collision you should:

 - Seek medical attention immediately: There are numerous injuries that one can obtain in a four-wheeler crash.
 Some can even become paralyzed.
 Call for an ambulance and wait for the police to arrive.
 Do not leave the scene of the incident without being cleared by a medical professional or officer first.
 Also, even if it has been confirmed that you are physically okay, schedule an appointment with your primary to receive x-rays and exams just in case you might have an underlining condition.